HugoMatilla/Effective-JAVA-Summary/README.md

 __Instance fields should never be public__ ([Item 14](#14-in-public-classes-use-accessor-methods-not-public-fields)) Class will not be thread-safe.

-Static fields can be public if contain primitive values or references to inmutable objects.
+Static fields can be public if contain primitive values or references to immutable objects.
 A final field containing a reference to a mutable object has all the disadvantages of a non final field.

 Nonzero-length array is always mutable.